lakshmankumar12/nixPowerToolNotes/networking.md

 * `-s N` will generate a N+28 byte IP packet.
 * Default is `-s 56` which will generate 84 sized IP pkt
-* Wireshark will show 20-byte IP , 8 byte Icmp, 8 byte time-stamp and only remaining as payload.
+* wireshark will show 20-byte IP , 8 byte Icmp, 8 byte time-stamp and only remaining as payload.
 * Thus if u have `-s N` , you will see N+28 ip pkt and N-8 byte ICMP payload in wireshark.

 ### ping operation not permitted